rebcabin/tangledown/README.md

 `Open With ...` $\longrightarrow$ `Jupytext Notebook`

 Then run cells!
-This is getting close to the high bar set by org-babel!
+This is close to the high bar set by org-babel!
 <!-- #endregion -->

 ## HOW IT WORKS: Markdown Ignores Mysterious Tags

-How can we rearrange code cells in a notebook or Markdown file from human-understandable order to executable order?
+How can we rearrange code cells in a notebook or Markdown file from human-understandable, narrative order to executable order?

 Exploit the fact that most Markdown renderers, like Jupytext's, Github's, and [PyCharm's](https://www.jetbrains.com/pycharm/), ignore HTML / XML _tags_ (that is, stuff inside angle brackets) that they don't recognize.
 Let's enclose blocks of real, live code with `noweb` tags, like this: